amitmse/in_Python_/Others/README.md

 		Test: VIF
   		VIF: [1.0 / (1.0 - R Squared)]
 		R^2 is regressing each independent variable on the other independent variables.
+  		Tolerance: It measures the influence of one independent variable on all other independent variables;
+    		Tolerance is defined as T = 1 – R².
+VIF = 1/T.

 		Solution: Transformations of independent variables

 ### For Error Tearm: